 Choosing a location to build a rehabilitation center can be difficult because addiction doesn’t discriminate and isn’t bound to one area.
 The IAFF Center of Excellence is located in Upper Marlboro, Maryland, a forested, serene town just 30 minutes east of Washington, D.C., near the Chesapeake Bay.
 Ease of travel is key in getting our clients the help they need, and the center is located only one hour from Washington Dulles International Airport.
 The IAFF Center of Excellence is near a major city, but its location is secluded enough to maximize the restorative power of nature.

 The evidence-based, multidisciplinary care provided at Advanced Recovery Systems is essential to achieving positive outcomes for our clients.
 With our partnership with IAFF, we have incorporated our clinical models into specialized programming for firefighters struggling with PTSD and other co-occurring disorders.
-A multidisciplinary approach combines the expertise of doctors, nurses, therapists, dietitians and nutritionists to treat the whole person, not just the disease.
+A multidisciplinary approach combines the expertise of doctors, nurses, therapists and more to treat the whole person, not just the disease.
 Evidence-based treatment means each step our clients take toward recovery is backed by scientific research.
 The programming at the IAFF Center of Excellence offers clients:

 Time is of the essence once our clients are admitted to the IAFF Center of Excellence.
 We want you feeling better as soon as possible.
 Within 24 hours of admission, you’ll meet with your physician and therapist to develop an individualized treatment plan to maximize your progress toward recovery.